-This chapter focuses on your covered services and what you pay for your medical benefits.
-It includes a Medical Benefits Chart that lists your covered services and shows how much you will pay for each covered service as a member of Align ChoiceElite (PPO) and Align ChoicePlus (PPO).
+This chapter provides a Medical Benefits Chart that lists your covered services and shows how much you will pay for each covered service as a member of Align ChoiceElite (PPO) and Align ChoicePlus (PPO).
 Later in this chapter, you can find information about medical services that are not covered.
-It also explains limits on certain services.